 Alcohol: Do not drink alcohol during pregnancy.
 Having alcohol during pregnancy is linked with fetal alcohol spectrum disorder.

 Raw meat: If a mother eats raw meat, there are chances that she can pass a toxoplasma infection on to her baby which can cause problem such as blindness and mental disability in the baby.

 Pregnancy is one of the most important phases in a women’s life.
 This is a crucial time to nourish your body, moreover, this is the first and important step for the nourishment of your baby.
 Those mothers who do not consume a healthy diet and stick to just non- vegetarian diet might face complications in delivery.
 Healthy food diet also benefits in ensuring the weight of the baby, growth of the baby’s brain and reduces birth defects.
 Also healthy eating during pregnancy continues even after delivery.
 This way you can lose the weight gained during pregnancy quickly.
 Therefore one should really take care of a diet for pregnant woment which is specifically recommended by your doctor or dietician.

-Pregnancy is a very crucial time in a woman’s life.
+Conclusion: Pregnancy is a very crucial time in a woman’s life.
 This is the time when she needs to take care of herself the most to give birth to a healthy baby.
 Mothers should follow a healthy pregnancy diet for fulfilling their nutritional requirements.
 They should also abstain from various unhealthy food during pregnancy to prevent damage to the baby.